Welcome to St Vincent College and information that will guide you when making choices either for yourself or your son/daughter or Looked after Child.

-Overall responsibility for the management of these activities will lay with the Learning Support Coordinators and the Learning Support Manager one of whom will be present in all meetings, where appropriate.
+Overall responsibility for the management of these activities will lay with the Learning Support Coordinator and Head of School for Personalised Learning one of whom will be present in all meetings, where appropriate.

 The college fully supports intervention from Outside Agencies and will work cooperatively with these so that a student is fully supported in discussions around the planning and execution of meeting their individual needs within the college setting.

 Who will tell me what I can do to help myself to be more independent?

 All students, irrespective of levels of ability, are encouraged and supported in becoming as independent as possible, which is part of preparation for adult life.
 Where appropriate, students will take initial responsibility for attendance and timekeeping and the meeting of coursework deadlines.
 The college has a Code of Conduct and the expectation is that all students will adhere to this.
 College tutors will support and advise students regarding academic, social, emotional and behavioural targets.
 All students have a progress tutor whilst those students on vocational courses will have a personal tutor.

 Students who are based in The School of Personalised Learning will have a personal tutor.

 Part of the remit of all staff involved in the pastoral aspect of college life, is to support students in developing their skills in independency albeit in learning skills or life skills.
 For students with Severe Learning Difficulty and Moderate Learning Difficulty, Life Skills and Independency form part of the curriculum and are therefore embedded within individual timetables.

 What should I do if I am worried about something?
 How can I get help if I am worried about things other than my course?

 As mentioned previously, a strong pastoral support system provides the students with a range of support mechanisms.
 Students can access freely their identified:

 - Head of School,